zhaohuic/Docs/docs/Software/index.md

 module av
 ```
 ### Search for Specific Package
 You can check specific packages and list of their versions using `module av`.
-For example, the list of different versions of Python installed on cluster cna be checked by using,
+For example, the list of different versions of Python installed on cluster can be checked by using
 ```console
 module av Python
 ```